Basics of Medical Malpractice for Physicians

 So, 1 million, 3 million is standard.
 Some people in higher-level surgical specialties might have 2 million or 4 million.
 And some states have heavy damages caps, which limit what a plaintiff can recover in a medical malpractice lawsuit.
-In those states, the policy limits can be much less because it’s not necessary to have a limit higher than that.
+In those states, the policy limits can be much less because having a higher limit is unnecessary.

 Texas, for instance, is an excellent example of a place where the policy limits can be substantially less.
 It might be 200 or 400,000, not 2 million or 4 million.
 In short, a resident physician will always have their premium.
 If the tail is necessary, it’s paid for by their academic or resident institution, and additional malpractice coverage is unnecessary.

-I guess one fear that some physicians have when I’m reviewing their employment agreement or independent contractor agreement is this.
-In discussing malpractice insurance, they fear, “can they ever come after me?”
+One fear some physicians have when I’m reviewing their employment agreement or independent contractor agreement is this.
+In discussing malpractice insurance, they fear, “Can they ever come after me?”
 Well, theoretically, yes.

 When someone sues any doctor for a medical malpractice claim, they are not just suing the doctor.
 They will sue the employer, the facility, and any ancillary providers.
 So, it’s not like the doctor is 100% liable for all this.
 The jury will apportion the fault if it settles in favor of the plaintiff.

 The policy limit is 1 million for the physician and jury awards.
 Maybe there’s a terrible pediatric mistake, and they award a hundred million dollars.
 In that scenario, it’s doubtful that the plaintiff’s attorney will go after the physician personally for several reasons.